Daniel: Chapter 10

 13-21 | The spiritual dimension |

-In Daniel 10:1, Daniel begins this verse in the third person, as if he were sending an official document to others, and he uses his official Babylonian name.
+In Daniel 10:1, Daniel begins this verse in the third person, as if he were sending an official document to others.
+He continued to use his official Babylonian name, though the Persians had been in power for three years.
 But he does establish the day of this revelation, during the reign of Cyrus, king of Persia.
 Similar to Daniel 2, where he emphasized the truth of what God had revealed to the king, and the interpretation through Daniel, so he again underscores the truth.
 The dream of King Nebuchadnezzar did not indicate that its fulfillment would occur over a prolonged period of time, but it is explicitly stated here.
 An important point to make is that Daniel 10 through Daniel 12 are actually all the same revelation.
 The chapter breaks were not part of the original text, but put in much later in time to enable people to better communicate the context of their discussion on scripture.
+Daniel confirms that the message is true, that its fulfillment will be in the far future, and it concerned a great war.

 In Daniel 10:2-3, he describes how he was in mourning for three weeks.
 While in this state, he did not eat bread, meat, nor any wine.
 He did not bath himself.
 The mourning of Daniel took place in the 3rd year of Cyrus the king of Persia, which was after a “few” of the Jewish population in exile, returned to Jerusalem.
 It is also interesting to note that Daniel’s mourning extended through the entire Passover and Feast of Unleavened bread, the time of celebration and remembrance of Israel's exodus out of Egypt, Exodus 12.
 These feasts were perpetual events to be observed every year by Israel to instruct each new generation about the Lord's leading His people out of bondage into the land of promise.

 There is a powerful comparison between these observances to what is prepared for Israel’s future.
 These celebrations remind the Jews of God’s great hand in redeeming His people, and drawing them out as a nation from the land of Egypt.
 Daniel's vision was one that covered both the near future of Israel (influenced by the little horn described in Daniel 8), and the far future (influenced by the little horn who is the Antichrist, described in Daniel 7).
+The time of this writing, the “few” Jews in exile who returned to Jerusalem, suffered from local people in the land who discouraged, troubled and frustrated their efforts in the rebuilding of the temple, and who complained to the king, Ezra 4:1-7.
 Similar to when Israel was delivered from Egypt, a great deliverance of Israel will occur again, but at that time it will be from all the nations of the world.
 This will occur with the return of the Lord Jesus Christ at the battle of Armageddon.
 It is then that He will establish His worldwide rule, and be seated on the throne of David.

-Daniel saw in his vision a man brilliantly clothed, which is similar to what the Apostle John while on the Isle of Patmos described in Revelation 1:1-20, when he looked upon the glorified Christ.
+Daniel saw in his vision a man brilliantly clothed, which is similar to whom the Apostle John described while on the Isle of Patmos, Revelation 1:1-20.
+That is when John looked upon the glorified Christ.
 What Daniel saw was the pre-incarnate Christ, since his vision occurred before the first advent of the Lord Jesus Christ.
 Not only are physical descriptions of Christ strikingly similar, but so are the men's reaction to this sight.
 Daniel had companions with him, but they did not see the vision, but sensed something that caused great fear in them, so they fled.
 Daniel, Paul, and John fell prostrate at the presence of the glorified Christ.
 John was alone when his vision occurred and he recorded it, Revelation 1:10-17, 6:15-16.

 ---|---|---|